usmanwardag/dollar_bot/docs/add_category.md

-# About MyDollarBot's /add_category Feature
+# About DollarSplitBot's /add_category Feature
-#TO-DO
-This feature enables the user to add a new category.
+This feature allows users to tell the chatbot what kind of expenses they want to track.
+If they choose a category that already exists, they are informed.
+If they choose a new category, it is added to their list of expense categories, and the chatbot starts tracking their spending for that category.
+This helps users keep a record of their expenses in different categories, like food, transportation, or shopping.

 Currently we have the following expense categories set by default:

 - Food